Executive and Administrative Officers

 A seasoned retail executive with more than 30 years of experience and a strong background in operations, finance, customer service and strategic planning, Mr. Mullany has a proven track record of developing and executing growth strategies, while focusing on executional excellence and transforming businesses.

-Mr. Mullany most recently served as Chief Executive Officer for The ServiceMaster Company, one of the world’s largest residential and commercial services businesses, where he led the development and implementation of the company’s strategic plan to grow stakeholder value and enhance the customer experience.
+Mr. Mullany previously served as Chief Executive Officer for The ServiceMaster Company, one of the world’s largest residential and commercial services businesses, where he led the development and implementation of the company’s strategic plan to grow stakeholder value and enhance the customer experience.
 Prior to that, Mr. Mullany was Executive Vice President of Walmart U.S. and President of Walmart’s northern business, where he was responsible for leading over 400,000 associates in 28 distribution centers and 1,300 stores in 19 states, which generated more than $90 billion in revenue.

 Earlier in his career, Mr. Mullany served as Executive Vice President and Chief Operating Officer at Kimmel Center, Inc., a high-profile nonprofit organization in Philadelphia.
 In this capacity, he provided day-to-day leadership in creating and executing the organization’s long-term strategic plan.
 He also spent 14 years at Genuardi’s Family Markets, where he served in roles of increasing responsibility, including President; Executive Vice President and Chief Operating Officer; and Vice President, Finance, among others.
 Under his leadership, the company achieved record sales and earnings growth and developed a nationwide reputation as a premier regional retailer.
 Mr. Mullany was also a management consultant at Coopers & Lybrand and, prior to that, worked at Fleming Companies, Inc., the largest food wholesaler in the United States.